George Clooney’s foundation ‘hounding’ Russian journalists – Moscow

 Neistat told the Voice of America on Thursday that she does not want to identify “propagandists” by name because her team wants prosecutors to issue sealed arrest warrants.
 “We don’t want these people to know about the warrants.
 On the contrary, we want them to travel to other countries and be arrested there,” she said.

-In a Telegram post on Friday, Zakharova pointed out that one of the Clooney foundation’s stated goals is protection of journalists.
+In a Telegram post on Friday, Zakharova noted that one of the foundation’s stated goals is the protection of journalists.
 “As it turns out, the protection of journalists – the way the Clooneys understand it – is hounding them by the means of politically and ethnically motivated criminal prosecution,” she wrote.

 “It is no secret that Russophobia pays well in the West.
 Apparently, these two PR specialists are ready to do anything for money.
 That is why they have decided to embark on a judicial safari targeting Russian journalists,” Zakharova said.

-Moscow has repeatedly accused Ukrainian troops of deliberately targeting Russian journalists covering the ongoing conflict between the two countries.
-In April, Semyon Yeryomin, who worked for the Izvestia newspaper, was killed by a Ukrainian kamikaze drone.
+Moscow has accused Ukrainian troops of deliberately targeting Russian journalists covering the conflict between the two countries.
+In April, Semyon Yeryomin, who worked for the newspaper Izvestia, was killed by a Ukrainian kamikaze drone.
 Other fatalities include war correspondents Rostislav Zhuravlyov and Boris Maksudov, both of whom were killed in 2023.